 Zero UI doesn't mean getting rid of the interface entirely.
 Rather, it's a process where many of the visual interfaces we spend so much time with recede into the background, leaving us open to engage with the stuff that is important and useful to us.
 It is analogous to inbox zero, where we strive to achieve a blissful state in which everything is dealt with, calm and invisible.

-We’ve always had to bring aspects of psychology and perception into our work, as understanding what would make someone click a button, how users would retain information, and the barriers to committing to a decision, is important .
+We’ve always had to bring aspects of psychology and perception into our work, as understanding what would make someone click a button, how users would retain information, and the barriers to committing to a decision, is important (this kind of feedback is a feature of some of the best web hosting providers).
 But for all the elegance of the interfaces we have designed, they are two-dimensional, with simplistic cues and triggers.

 Why design Zero UI?